-The profession of cardiovascular technology encompasses four areas of diagnostic evaluation: 1) invasive cardiology; 2) noninvasive cardiology; 3) noninvasive peripheral vascular study; and 4) cardiac electrophysiology.
+The profession of cardiovascular technology encompasses five areas of diagnostic evaluation and/or interventional/therapeutic procedures: 1) invasive cardiovascular technology, 2) adult echocardiography, 3) pediatric echocardiography, 4) noninvasive vascular study, and 5) cardiac electrophysiology.
 The procedures performed by the cardiovascular technologist may be found in, but are not limited to, one of the following general settings:

-Invasive cardiovascular laboratories, including cardiac catheterization, blood gas and electrophysiology laboratories;

-Noninvasive cardiovascular laboratories, including echocardiography, exercise stress test and electrocardiography laboratories;

-Noninvasive peripheral vascular studies laboratories including Doppler ultrasound, thermography and plethysmography laboratories;

-Cardiac pacing and electrophysiology, including electrophysiology laboratories and pacemaker clinics.
+- Invasive cardiovascular laboratories, including cardiac catheterization, blood gas and electrophysiology laboratories; - Noninvasive cardiovascular laboratories, including echocardiography, exercise stress test and electrocardiography laboratories; - Noninvasive vascular laboratories including Doppler ultrasound, and plethysmography laboratories; - Cardiac pacing and electrophysiology laboratories, including electrophysiology laboratories and pacemaker clinics.